rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 #### Exposing Endpoints Externally
 Select **Exposed externally** checkbox to expose a network endpoint publicly over the internet.

-The following are the supported protocols that are exposed on their respective ports (cannot be modified):
+The supported protocols at their respective ports (cannot be modified) are:

 * HTTP/Websocket exposed on port ***80***
 * HTTPS/WSS exposed on port ***443***